Universal credit: Research and reports

 Government Reports and research papers

 Social Security Advisory Committee reports

 DWP publish a range of statistics on Universal Credit via the Gov.UK website

 - DWP – UC Pathfinder evaluation report: This report provides the main findings from the evaluation of the earliest stages of Universal Credit roll-out, known as Pathfinder.
-The evaluation aimed to learn lessons to feed in directly to improvements to UC operations on the ground and is also being used to inform design of the end-state digital UC service, which is developing the systems and processes for delivering UC in the future.
+The evaluation aimed to learn lessons to feed in directly to improvements to UC operations on the ground and was also used to inform design of the end-state digital (full) UC service.

 - Universal Credit: experimental official statistics to February 2014: These statistics are for the period April 2013 to 28 Feb 2014.
 They cover total live caseload and starts on Universal Credit, with breakdowns by Jobcentre Plus office, local authority, parliamentary constituency, gender, age band and duration.